cdktf/cdktf-provider-google/docs/pubsubTopic.python.md

 allowed regions.
 An empty list means that no regions are allowed, and is not a valid configuration.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.17.0/docs/resources/pubsub_topic#allowed_persistence_regions PubsubTopic#allowed_persistence_regions}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.0/docs/resources/pubsub_topic#allowed_persistence_regions PubsubTopic#allowed_persistence_regions}

+---

+###### `enforce_in_transit`<sup>Optional</sup> <a name="enforce_in_transit" id="@cdktf/provider-google.pubsubTopic.PubsubTopic.putMessageStoragePolicy.parameter.enforceInTransit"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+If true, 'allowedPersistenceRegions' is also used to enforce in-transit guarantees for messages.

+That is, Pub/Sub will fail topics.publish
+operations on this topic and subscribe operations on any subscription attached to this topic in any region that is not in 'allowedPersistenceRegions'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.0/docs/resources/pubsub_topic#enforce_in_transit PubsubTopic#enforce_in_transit}

 ---